syedsaadmahmood/todays-progress/README.md

 This directory contains your Vuex store files.
 Creating a file in this directory automatically activates Vuex.

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/store).

+For detailed explanation on how things work, check out the [documentation](https://nuxtjs.org).